ug2454/AIFirewall/README.md

-# Micro Motion CAPTCHA .
+# Micro Motion GAME .
 Human Cursor Behavior Verification
-A lightweight web CAPTCHA mechanism that reliably blocks AI agents by analyzing micro-movement patterns that AI mouse controllers cannot replicate.
+A lightweight web GAME mechanism that reliably blocks AI agents by analyzing micro-movement patterns that AI mouse controllers cannot replicate.

 ---

 ## 1. Overview
-The Micro Motion CAPTCHA requires a user to move the mouse cursor along an irregular path without touching the boundaries.
+The Micro Motion GAME requires a user to move the mouse cursor along an irregular path without touching the boundaries.
 The system analyzes:
 - human jitter
 - speed variance